 She drowsily got up, quietly opening the gate, stepping outside, careful not to disturb her loved ones.

-Conchita followed her father to the outskirts of the village, continuing down a barely visible path.
+Conchita trailed behind her father, passing the outskirts of the village, continuing down a barely visible path.
 Branches and vines, flailing in the storm’s gusts of wind, hindered their progress.
 She glanced behind herself, feeling an overwhelming urge to return to her children and husband.
 The farther she went, the stronger the urge became.
-She stopped in her tracks, asserting herself, “I am not going.
-Not tonight.
-Tomorrow, I will come.”
+She came to a standstill, asserting herself.
+“Father!”

 Against her better judgment, Conchita followed him.
 “Why not morning?” she asked, her voice nearly drowned out by the rolling thunder.